danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 3. Discuss the use and the role of randomness in this specific *10 PRINT* and in games/literature, and the arts?

 4. Try to modify existing rules, for example:
-    - Can we have more different outputs rather than the backward and forward slash?
+    - Can we have more different outputs rather than just the backward and forward slash?
     - the size and color of slashes?

 5. *10 PRINT* has been appropriated by many artists, designers and students.
 Take a look at the different possibilities of [*10 PRINT*](https://twitter.com/search?q=%2310print&src=typd) that is documented on Twitter.
 Your in-class task is to create a sketch with a clear set of rules and a modified version of the *10 PRINT*.